modernweb-dev/rocket/docs/pages/advanced/10-atlas-layouts.rocket.md

 icon when Rocket has a matching icon asset.
 The optional `label` shows visible text to the right of the icon.
 Omit `label` for an icon-only link.

+`stylesheets` is optional.
+Use it for project-owned theme CSS loaded after the package Atlas CSS.
+Keep color and spacing overrides centralized there, usually as CSS variables, instead of injecting Page-specific style blocks.

 `navigationIconServerBudget` controls how many automatic `rocket-icon` hosts in the docs navigation are server-rendered before the remaining navigation icons are deferred to the browser.
 Atlas defaults this to `35`, which keeps likely above-the-fold navigation icons in the first HTML response while avoiding work for deep navigation entries.
 Set it in your project-owned `siteData` to raise, lower, or zero the budget.

-The docs layout reads `headerData` and `navigationIconServerBudget`; keep `footerData` as an empty array when the same data module is not used by another layout.
+The docs layout reads `headerData`, `stylesheets`, and `navigationIconServerBudget`; keep `footerData` as an empty array when the same data module is not used by another layout.

 Keep this data in your project.
 Do not import Rocket's docs-site `docs/pages/globalData.js` into a user site.